o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 1. Decide on the optimal algorithm for primarily FFA (and FFEC).
     - This can be done either just theoretically, based on estimations, or also practically, by designing and comparing several prototypes.
     - It is probably better to judge this theoretically to save time.
+      - Just go with the simplest bignum possible.
       - E.g. in terms of FFEC we can probably just go forward with affine coordinates.
       - In terms of FFA it is not clear which parameter and algorithm selection is optimal.
     - In the second (practical comparison) case: